michaelskyba/rich/README.md

 ## $RICH_HOOK
 rich provides a hook which will run when a habit is being reset.
-Reset means being "_re_set to zero", so a habit will not count as reset if the habit streak is already zero.
+Reset means being "reset to zero", so a check will not count as reset if the habit streak is already zero.
 Set ``$RICH_HOOK`` to an executable (the language doesn't matter).
 The following arguments will be passed in this order: